-From 1919 to 1933, my maternal grandmother’s close friend Ethel North was lady’s maid and companion to Lady Winifred Burghclere, the elder sister of the 5th Earl of Carnarvon.
-He was the one, who along with archaeologist Howard Carter, discovered the tomb of Tutankhamun.
+From 1919 to 1933, my maternal grandmother’s close friend Ethel North was lady’s maid to Lady Winifred Burghclere, the elder sister of the 5th Earl of Carnarvon.
+It was the 5th Earl who, along with Egyptologist and archaeologist Howard Carter, discovered the tomb of Tutankhamun in 1922.

-Fans of the extraordinarily popular UK television series Downton Abbey will probably know that the Carnarvons were the real life inspiration for the fictional Crawley family and that their ancestral home of Highclere Castle was used extensively in the filming of the series.
+Fans of the extraordinarily popular UK television series Downton Abbey will probably already know that the Carnarvons were the real life inspiration for the fictional Crawley family and that their ancestral home of Highclere Castle was used extensively in the filming of the series.

-In 2008, I was going through some of my elderly mother’s possessions following the sudden death of my father and my mother’s worsening dementia, when I came across a box of old letters and postcards tucked away at the back of her wardrobe.
+In 2008, I was going through some of my late mother’s possessions when I came across a box of old letters and postcards tucked away at the back of her wardrobe.
 They had been sent to my grandmother by Ethel North while she was in service to Lady Burghclere and my mother had obviously kept them all.

 When I looked at the letters more closely, I discovered that at least one of them had been written from Highclere Castle, as well as from Lady Burghclere’s residency in London and the homes of other Carnarvon family members.
-A large amount of the correspondence had also been sent from the many places around the world that Ethel visited with Lady B (as Ethel refers to her in the letters) including America, Canada, Europe, Palestine and Egypt, where she and Lady Burghclere were shown around the Tutankhamun excavations by Howard Carter himself.
+A large amount of the correspondence had also been sent from the many places around the world that Ethel had visited with Lady B (as Ethel refers to her in the letters) including America, Canada, Europe, Palestine and of course, Egypt, where she and Lady Burghclere were shown around the Tutankhamun excavations by Howard Carter himself.

 I also discovered that Ethel’s letters contained lots of interesting “gossip” about the Royal Family and the Carnarvons, as well as many leading figures of the day including Sir Winston Churchill, General Haig, the British diplomat Sir Esme Howard and the Archbishop of Canterbury.
 As a complete collection, they painted a fascinating portrait of the social, cultural, economic and political climate of the time.